Chapter 3.12

 (1) Generally.
 When the county permits or requires prequalification of bidders or proposers, a prospective bidder or proposer who wishes to prequalify shall submit a prequalification application to the county on a form prescribed under ORS 279B.120(1).
 Upon receipt of a prequalification application, the county shall investigate the prospective bidder or proposer as necessary to determine whether the prospective bidder or proposer is qualified.
 The determination shall be made in less than 30 days, if practicable, if the prospective bidder or proposer requests an early decision to allow the prospective bidder or proposer as much time as possible to prepare a bid or proposal for a contract that has been advertised.
 In making its determination, the county shall consider only the applicable standards of responsibility listed in ORS 279B.110(2).
 The county shall promptly notify the prospective bidder or proposer whether the prospective bidder or proposer is qualified.

 (2) Disqualification.
 If the county finds that a prospective bidder or proposer is qualified, the notice shall state the type and nature of contracts that the prospective bidder or proposer is qualified to compete for and the period of time for which the prequalification is valid.
 If the county finds that the prospective bidder or proposer is not qualified as to any contracts covered by the rule, resolution, ordinance or other regulation, the notice shall specify the reasons given under ORS 279B.120 for not prequalifying the prospective bidder or proposer and inform the prospective bidder or proposer of a right to a hearing under ORS 279B.425.
 To be entitled to a hearing under ORS 279B.425, a prospective bidder or proposer shall, within three business days after receipt of the notice, notify the county that the prospective bidder or proposer demands a hearing.
-Such hearing shall be conducted before the county court or a hearings officer appointed by the court.
+Such hearing shall be conducted before the board of commissioners or a hearings officer appointed by the board.

 3.12.090 Exemptions.